Health Insurance Re-enrollment What I need to know about renewing my health insurance plan.

 I received financial help through the Health Insurance Marketplace last year; will I still get it this year?

-Some people will be automatically re-enrolled in the same or a similar health insurance plan for 2017.
+Some people will be automatically re-enrolled in the same or a similar health insurance plan for 2018.
 Others must contact the Health Insurance Marketplace directly to be re-enrolled.
-In either case, it is important that you check with your marketplace and review your health plan for 2017 to make sure it works for you and your family.
+In general, if the marketplace doesn't have current income data for you, you may not get your financial help renewed.
+In either case, it is important that you check with your marketplace and review your health plan for 2018 to make sure it works for you and your family.

 You must report any changes in income or household size to the marketplace where you enrolled to be sure you are getting the right financial help for your family.
-Keep in mind most people will need to make changes to their plan and update their household information by December 15, 2016 to make sure coverage starts January 1, 2017.
+Keep in mind most people will need to make changes to their plan and update their household information by December 15, 2018 to make sure coverage starts January 1, 2019.
 But your state may have a different deadline so be sure to check with the marketplace where you enrolled.
-If you re-enroll in your health insurance plan after December 15, 2016, your new coverage will not start January 1, 2017.
-The day your coverage starts will depend on when you enroll or re-enroll in coverage.

 If I buy or re-enroll in a health plan during the Health Insurance Marketplace open enrollment period, when will my coverage start?

-The Health Insurance Marketplace open enrollment period for 2017 health coverage is November 1, 2016 through January 31, 2017.
-If you are enrolled in a marketplace health insurance plan, your coverage ends December 31, 2016.
-To continue health coverage in 2017, you can renew or choose a new plan during the marketplace open enrollment period.
+The Health Insurance Marketplace open enrollment period for 2019 health coverage is November 1, 2018 through December 15, 2018.
+If you are enrolled in a marketplace health insurance plan, your coverage ends December 31, 2018.
+To continue health coverage in 2019, you can renew or choose a new plan during the marketplace open enrollment period.
+You must enroll by the December 15 deadline to ensure you will have coverage that starts January 1, 2019.

 What do I do if the marketplace health insurance plan I had last year is no longer available?

-Some people will be automatically re-enrolled in the same or a similar health insurance plan for 2017.
-Others must contact the Health Insurance Marketplace directly to be re-enrolled.
-In either case, you can compare plans and shop for coverage through the Health Insurance Marketplace during the open enrollment period (November 1, 2016 through January 31, 2017).
+If your plan is no longer available, the insurer must offer you another plan that is similar.
+If your insurer is no longer offering any marketplace plans, it must notify you of that change 90 days before your coverage ends.
+In either case, it is a good idea to review your coverage every year to make sure what you are signing up for is something that meets the needs of you and your family.
+You can compare plans and shop for coverage through the Health Insurance Marketplace during the open enrollment period (November 1, 2018 through December 15, 2018).
 You also might find that your plan is still available outside the marketplace; however, you will not be eligible for financial help if you enroll in that plan.
 Financial help is only available for plans offered through the Health Insurance Marketplace.
 For more details, visit the marketplace where you enrolled for coverage last year.

 Use this Health Insurance Marketplace Calculator to get an estimate of the financial help you may qualify for and an estimate of your monthly payment (premium) for coverage you buy through the marketplace.